ordinals/ord/docs/src/introduction.md

 ============

 This handbook is a guide to ordinal theory.
-Ordinal theory concerns itself with satoshis, giving them identifies and allowing them to be tracked, transferred, and imbued with meaning.
+Ordinal theory concerns itself with satoshis, giving them individual identities and allowing them to be tracked, transferred, and imbued with meaning.

 Satoshis, not bitcoin, are the atomic, native currency of the Bitcoin network.
 One bitcoin can be sub-divided into 100,000,000 satoshis, but no further.